AshKyd/scoreboard-client/README.md

 A Javascript library to add scoring & scoreboard functionality to your web app.

+Why would you use this?
+Maybe you've got a HTML5 game and want to add highscores without the hassle.
+Maybe you… nope, that's all.

+This is a basic library to manage addition, averages, winning streaks, for you as well as the underlying data storage.

 Usage
 =================
 You can initialise the object like so: